squisquater/KitFoxGBS/LandGenR/Radish/RasterizingData.md

 ```
 python plot_raster.py CaliforniaMajorRoads_rasterized_new.tif CaliforniaMajorRoads_rasterized_new.png
 ```
 I also want to rasterize I-5 only.
-I have a sepaate shapefile for this major highway.
+I have a separate shapefile for this major highway.
 ```
 gdal_rasterize -burn 1 -tr 1000 1000 -te -208966.200 -394212.821 136033.800 31787.179 -a_srs EPSG:3310 -l InterstateHwy5 InterstateHwy5.shp InterstateHwy5_rasterized_new.tif
 ```